Today’s post is from Kellie of Willow Rose Body Care.

 How to Use the Oil Cleansing Method

 Willow Rose makes two excellent facial cleansers using the oil cleansing method with added oils and essential oils.
-Their website is Willow Rose Body Care and can be found on Facebook, as well as on Etsy.
+Their website is Willow Rose Body Care and they can also be found on Facebook.

 Here are the directions for their cleanser: